Home » Smoker Recipes » Smoked Rump Roast

 • Pat the roast dry with a paper towel.

-• Combine ground mustard, garlic paste, horseradish, mustard, and worcestershire in a small bowl.
+• Combine brown mustard, garlic paste, horseradish, yellow mustard, and worcestershire in a small bowl.

 • Brush evenly on the rump roast.